ChanRahar/UpdatedBookSearch/README.md

 # Google-Book-Search

-Search books a book using this React Web Application that uses the Google Book API.
+The Google-Book-Search web application is a MERN web application that allows a user to search for books using the Google Books API.
 User can create an account to save a book that the user can view at later time.
 Once a book is saved, the user has the option to delete the saved book.

 Try the application here: https://googlebooks-search.herokuapp.com/
 Email: admin@mail.com